What We Do

 Essential to our organization are Marat Karpeka and Dr. Russell Mittermeier.
 Marat Karpeka is a successful entrepreneur who chose to give back through donating to various wildlife conservation organizations.
 Having a passion for lemurs, and wanting to do more, he founded the Marat Karpeka Lemur Foundation.
 Consulting with Dr. Russell Mittermeier, a world-renowned primatologist, MKLF is able to select the most efficient lemur projects with measurable results.

 - Crowned sifaka (Propithecus coronatus)

 As well as other endemic species to northwest region of Madagascar

 Construction of a new school in Antafiabe village

-We want to shift our focus to help the community.
 We believe that the community has the strongest impact on the environment.
-The school will be a cornerstone in educating the next generation so that they are more equipped in making a difference.
+The school will be a cornerstone in educating the next generation so that they are more equipped to make a difference.

-Antafiabe is the last village that leads to the Ankarafa forest that has a school.
-The village is dedicated to environment protection and has since been active in reforestation, creating of firebreaks, and hosting the lemur festival.
+Antafiabe is the last village that leads to the Ankarafa forest with a school.
+The village is dedicated to environmental protection and has been active in reforestation, creating of firebreaks, and hosting the lemur festival.